weihanglo/weihanglo.github.io/content/posts/2018/4-podcasts-software-engineers-may-love.md

 [![](https://is5-ssl.mzstatic.com/image/thumb/Music71/v4/56/d4/c2/56d4c2a4-be6e-5dcc-aec6-aa3817008e3e/source/200x200bb.jpg)][softskills]

-Unlike other podcasts mentioned above, in [Soft Skill Engineering][softskills] we do not talk about any technical details.
-We focus on soft skills a software engineer needs to learn.
+Unlike other podcasts mentioned above, [Soft Skill Engineering][softskills] does not talk about much technical details.
+It focuses on soft skills a software engineer needs to learn.
 Dave Smith and Jamison Dance would lead us to navigate every little but crucial things outside programming, such as quitting jobs without jeopardizing working relationship, or how to work with colleague who often writes code in bad grammer.

 Software development is not like programming.
 Sometimes team management and collaborations take up a more important role than implementing features.
 Checkout it out if you want to level up your soft skills.